aws-samples/aws-genomics-workflows/README.md

 # Genomics Workflows on AWS

-:warning: DEPRECATION NOTICE :warning:

-This site and related code are no longer actively maintained.
+:warning: This site and related code are no longer actively maintained as of 2023-07-31. :warning:

-This site will be disabled and the underlying Github repository will be **archived on 2023-07-31**.
 This allows all code and assets presented here to remain publicly available for historical reference purposes only.

 For more up to date solutions to running Genomics workflows on AWS checkout: